Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Construction and Deployment of GOST

 \subsubsection{The SAGSIN Modeling Process}

 Once precise modeling objectives are set, GOST requires adequate models to describe the state and characteristics of the specific set of nodes under consideration in SAGSIN.
-As a formalized knowledge specification, ontologies transform implicit domain expertise into explicit, computable formats \cite{karabulut2024ontologies}, widely applied in twinning system construction and knowledge representation to enhance real-time environmental understanding \cite{Han_Liu} and responsiveness \cite{Hoebert}.
-In SAGSIN, ontologies enable cross-domain heterogeneous data semantic extraction and fusion through unified knowledge representation, ensuring semantic alignment and model accuracy.
-Additionally, an ontology-based cognitive semantic modeling approach is proposed in \cite{lu2021cognitive}, which identifies critical information and interrelationships across different DT systems to simplify model migration, collaboration, and validation processes, providing technical guidance for managing distributed GOST system in SAGSIN.
+In SAGSIN, ontologies enable cross-domain heterogeneous data semantic extraction and fusion through unified knowledge representation, ensuring semantic alignment and model accuracy, while also identifying key information and interrelationships among different data technology systems to streamline model migration, collaboration, and validation processes \cite{Han_Liu,Hoebert,lu2021cognitive}.

-When constructing an ontology in GOST, knowledge graph is a key technology for knowledge representation, which models entities as nodes and relationships between entities as edges \cite{Fangzhou_He}, thereby expressing complex, multi-level system relationships through flexible graph structures \cite{Tamasauskaite}.
-Banerjee \textit{et al.} \cite{banerjee2017generating} introduce a knowledge graph-based semantic mechanism in DT models for industrial production lines, utilizing knowledge graphs to extract deep relationships from multi-source heterogeneous data, thereby achieving reasoning, monitoring, and intelligent management.
-In SAGSIN, knowledge graphs can integrate resources and features from heterogeneous networks into a unified knowledge framework, facilitating integrated modeling and intelligent support for multimodal data \cite{proper2021towards}.
+When constructing an ontology, knowledge graph is a key technology for knowledge representation, which models entities as nodes and relationships between entities as edges \cite{Fangzhou_He}, thereby expressing complex, multi-level system relationships through flexible graph structures \cite{Tamasauskaite}.

-For the special twinning entity ``network'' in SAGSIN, its ontology construction requires integration of domain knowledge across network architecture, resource protocols, and service capabilities \cite{raza2025comprehensive,ahmadi_networked_2021}.
-From a general modeling perspective, network ontologies typically represent network through graph models, standardize data interactions via network protocols, and are optimized by techniques like GNNs.
-In terms of implementation, GOST's network ontology requires flexible network slicing mechanisms that enable the creation of multiple virtual networks for different services on shared physical network, adopting to dynamic tasks and applications \cite{tao2024wireless}.